-Year 10 2019 Programme
+Year 10 Programme

-Learning at Year 10 gives you the opportunities to strengthen your talents, explore new challenges and grow as independent thinkers and learners.
-Greater choice gives you the opportunity to further develop areas of strong personal interest while exploring new avenues.
+Learning at Year 10 gives you opportunities to strengthen your talents, explore new challenges and grow as independent thinkers and learners.
+You are able to develop areas of strong personal interest while exploring new avenues.
+Several subjects incorporate individual and project-based learning which strengthen your problem-solving and critical thinking skills.
 Remaining open to learning across the curriculum will build your skills as an adaptable 21st century learner.
 We challenge you to be the best you can be.